Specifying Dependencies

 ) as a new entry in the[dev-dependencies]

-table of the current ip's manifest:
+table of the current project's manifest:

 [dev-dependencies]